Carnival in Venice 2026 is Coming Soon. A Photographer’s Guide to Booking the Last Spots

 If you browse and search my blog, you will find a few articles on what to expect, what to photograph, what do… etc.

-I'm excited to announce a 3-day photography workshop during the heart of the Carnival, from February 22nd to 24th an 26th to 28th, 2025.
+I'm excited to announce a 3-day photography workshop during the heart of the Carnival.
 This immersive experience is designed for both enthusiasts and professionals eager to delve deeper into the art of photography amidst the festival's splendor.

 For Leica enthusiasts, this workshop offers the perfect opportunity to unleash the true potential of your camera during one of the most visually captivating events in the world.
 Whether you're shooting with a Leica Monochrome or another model, the Venice Carnival's vibrant costumes, intricate masks, and ethereal light provide a stunning backdrop to refine your storytelling and capture timeless, gallery-worthy images.
 As a fellow Leica user, I'll share tips and insights tailored to the unique qualities of these remarkable cameras, ensuring you make the most of every shot.